 Pixel Watch 5 features and software

 The Pixel Watch 5 will likely run on Wear OS 7, Google's Android-based operating system for smartwatches.
-Expect a good level of generative AI features and integration.
+Expect a good level of generative AI features, as well as to be able to see some of the Gemini Intelligence features on your watch from your phone (if it supports it).

 Expect the features from last year to also be present here, including emergency satellite communication, Safety Check, Emergency Sharing, and Fall and Crash Detection.
 Google Maps and Wallet support is also likely coming, as well as the Pixel Recorder app and the Pixel Phone Camera Control.